Wireless Credit Card Processing: How Does It Work and How Much Does It Cost?

 For merchants, wireless credit card processing has opened up the ability to operate on the move, creating possibilities for those with mobile businesses, or those who simply like to take payments while on the go or on location, such as restauranteurs and cafe owners.

-What Is Wireless Credit Card Processing and How Does It Work?
+What Is Wireless Credit Card Processing?

 With wireless credit card processing, the payment terminal connects wirelessly to the payment processor.
 Therefore merchants don’t need a landline connection to complete a transaction.
 They can simply swipe the credit card at the credit card terminal, and the terminal connects wirelessly to the payment processor to fulfill the payment.